-5.10.2.1.7 Mode -123: Move to the target position when the external input is set
+5.11.2.1.7 Mode -123: Move to the target position when the external input is set

-The position setpoint set in register "Position/Speed" on page 67 is approached on a rising edge on digital input 1.
+The position setpoint set in the "position/speed" on page 71 register is moved to when a rising edge occurs on the corresponding digital input.

-A new position setpoint is only applied on a new rising edge of the associated digital input.
-This can also take place during the ongoing positioning process and is then immediately effective.
+A new position setpoint is not applied until another rising edge occurs on the corresponding digital input.
+This can also occur during the active positioning procedure and will be applied immediately.

-5.10.2.1.8 Mode -124: Two-position mode
+5.11.2.1.8 Mode -124: Two-position mode

-The positions to be approached are defined in registers Fixed position A and Fixed position B.
+The positions to be approached are defined in registers "Fixed position A" and "Fixed position B".

-When value 1 is on digital input 1, fixed position A is approached.
-If value 0, fixed position B is approached.
-Toggling is also possible during an ongoing positioning operation.
+Value 1 on the associated digital input moves to fixed position A. Value 0 moves to fixed position B. Toggling is also possible during an active positioning movement.

-5.10.2.1.9 Mode -125/-126: Move to fixed position X
+5.11.2.1.9 Mode -125/-126: Move to fixed position X